The first day of the rest of our lives

 A moment later Harry's hand touched her in a not very appropriate way, this quickly changed her train of thought.
 Several images rushed to mind: their first kiss, moments that they spent alone in the Hogwarts grounds, and some of possible futures, their wedding, herself pregnant with their first child, and many more images.

 Harry moved again, and this time his hand landed in a definitively very inappropriate way.
 Thoughts of her mother returned to her mind, but had to admit that she was really enjoying Harry's intimate, albeit unconscious caress, she then concluded that perhaps they shouldn't be that comfortable, and with a smile she pulled his hand aside, thinking that at least not yet.

 With a yawn her body finally claimed the sleep she owed it, and for a few hours she rested.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, EdeliusWrite a Review